Agrapart

 The Avize biodynamic-influenced family estate whose Pascal Agrapart has built single-vineyard Côte des Blancs Chardonnay into one of the most respected blanc de blancs ranges in modern Champagne.

-Agrapart et Fils is a family Champagne estate based in Avize, run by Pascal Agrapart and his brother Fabrice.
-The estate farms approximately 12 hectares of estate vineyards across Avize, Cramant, Oger, Oiry, Chouilly, and Bergères-lès-Vertus, with horse-plowing on key parcels and biodynamic-influenced low-intervention farming.
-The single-vineyard Avizoise (formerly Avize) and Vénus (a no-dosage horse-plowed parcel cuvée) prestige cuvées anchor the upper tier, with Mineral, L'Avizoise, Les Sept Crus, and 7 Crus rounding out the range.
+Champagne Pascal Agrapart (formerly Agrapart et Fils) is a family estate based in Avize, run today by Pascal Agrapart with his son Ambroise (fifth generation, who joined in 2018).
+The brothers recently split the family house; Pascal's brother Fabrice now runs a separate house, Agrapart Avize.
+The estate farms approximately 12 hectares across its Avize, Cramant, Oger, and Oiry Grand Cru core, with horse-plowing on key parcels and biodynamic-influenced low-intervention farming.
+The single-vineyard Avizoise and Vénus (a no-dosage horse-plowed parcel cuvée) prestige cuvées anchor the upper tier, with Mineral, Les Sept Crus, and 7 Crus rounding out the range.
 Agrapart sits firmly within the Selossiste movement geographically and stylistically, and is widely treated as the contemporary blanc de blancs benchmark alongside Selosse and Pierre Péters.

-- Approximately 12 hectares of estate vineyards across Avize, Cramant, Oger, Oiry, Chouilly, Bergères-lès-Vertus
+- Approximately 12 hectares across the Avize, Cramant, Oger, and Oiry Grand Cru core

 - Horse-plowing on key parcels including the Vénus no-dosage parcel cuvée